Moyowaaaa/primeJournal-assesment/README.md

 ## Features

-+ Dashboard the characters and thier details(name,status,species and type) from the TV show Rick and Morty
++ Dashboard that displays characters and thier details(name,status,species and type) from the TV show Rick and Morty

 + Page by page pagination for data rendering